C A L I F O R N I A S T A T E U N I V E R S I T Y B A K E R S F I E L D

 To graduate with the MA degree, a student must meet the following requirements:

+2. Be in Good Standing in the MA in Psychology program.
 To be in Good Standing, a student must maintain at the end of each term of enrollment a cumulative GPA of 3.0 or higher in courses taken to meet degree requirements.
 Students not in Good Standing must formally request permission (and receive written approval) to enroll in additional graduate courses.
 The Psychology Graduate Committee will review the explanations and plans set forth in the petition and make a decision whether to permit continued enrollment and what conditions must be met for a return to Good Standing.

-An examination of the major techniques used for quantitative analysis in contemporary behavioral science, including basic tests of significance, measures of association, bivariate and multiple regression, factor analysis, analysis of variance, non-parametric statistics, and computer techniques of data compilation and analysis.
-Prerequisite: A college-level course in statistics.
+An examination of the major techniques used for quantitative analysis in contemporary behavioral science, including basic tests of significance, measures of association, bivariate and multiple regression, factor analysis, analysis of variance, nonparametric statistics, and computer techniques of data compilation and analysis.
+Prerequisite: a college-level course in statistics.
 Carries credit in Anthropology, Economics, Political Science, Psychology, or Sociology.
 [F]

 PSYC 501 Advanced Research Design and Methodology in Psychology (5)